kyrylokalivanov/CS-and-.NET/README.md

 ## License

-This project is for educational purposes and does not include a specific license.
+This projects are for educational purposes and does not include a specific license.
 Feel free to use and modify the code for learning or personal projects.